- nat sharp

 Step 3 – Add a call to action

-This should be very brief and be placed at the foot of the infographic.
+This should be brief and be located at the foot of the infographic.
 Minimise heavy sales talk as readers will switch off.
-Simply link to a specific area of your website relevant to the content.
-This can be hyperlinked when a portable document format (PDF) is produced.
+You can also hyperlink to your website if you're creating a PDF.

 Try and find a style that isn't too corporate.
 Infographics need to tell a story so the more creative the better.
-Check your brand identity references, particularly colours and fonts, so they’re integrated into the design.
+Leverage your brand identity, particularly colours and fonts, so they’re integrated into the design.
+Remember to include your logo.

 Step 5 – Brief a designer with your stats, copy and style guide

-Providing all this as a brief gives you the best chance of the first draft being close to what you want.
-If possible, give the designer some freedom to express their skills too.
+It is important to spend time perfecting the brief and getting the content right.
+Ideally utilise the skills and expertise of a designer.
+Be warned, infographics are not easy to create.
+If possible, give your designer some freedom and creative license, not sticking too rigidly to your brand guidelines.
 You can even ask them to recommend styles.
-Above all, the style needs to support your business brand and also be relevant to the information you’re sharing.
-If you can’t afford to use a designer then templates are also available using tools like Canva.
+Above all, the style needs to support your brand, but be relevant to the information you’re sharing.
+If you can’t afford to use a designer then free templates are available using tools like Canva.

 A sound business investment

-Find out more from our blogs on 5 colours that help you sell more , the different ways to promote your business in print media and marketing tips for small businesses in 2021.
+Find out more from our blogs on 5 colours that help you sell more , the different ways to promote your business in print media.